mhekkel/libmcfp/README.md

     }

     // Optionally read a config file
-    // Config file is by default called myapp.conf
+    // The parameters below specify that the config file is by default called myapp.conf
-    // but can be overridden with the --config parameter
+    // but can be overridden with the --config parameter and the config files should be
-    // Files will be located in current dictory and /etc if (config.has("config"))
+    // located in current dictory or /etc config.parse_config_file("config", "myapp.conf",
-        config.parse_config_file("config", "myapp.conf",
         { fs::current_path().string(), "/etc/" }
     );

     // Operands are parameters that are not options
     // E.g. filenames to process